-Our main fundraiser of the year, the bidding begins April 6, 2017 for the 47th Dundas Valley School of Art’s Annual Art Auction.
-This year’s edition features pieces from art world masters such as Picasso and Renoir, works from iconic Canadian artists such as Frank Panabaker, Conrad Furey and Robert Bateman, and a vast selection of artwork by the region’s finest new and established artists.
+Our main fundraiser of the year, the bidding begins April 5, 2018 for the 48th edition of Dundas Valley School of Art’s Annual Art Auction.
+This year’s edition features pieces from art world masters such as Picasso and Salvador Dali, works from iconic Canadian artists such as Frank Panabaker and Conrad Furey, and a vast selection of artwork by the region’s finest new and established artists.

+Tuesday, May 1 – 10:30 a.m.
 Free.
 No registration required.

 Don Russell is a multidisciplinary artist of Acadian and Mi’kmaq heritage.
 His work explores his sense of what it means to be an aboriginal person who depicts the landscape through forms of western painting.
 For the Mi’kmaq, the forest is a place that is a metaphor for the subconscious mind… the deeper you penetrate the forest the deeper you delve into the unconscious.
 To reflect this extraordinary psychological condition, Don works with natural materials such as wax, charcoal, and found pigments on handmade paper.